codefornl/helpradar/README.md

 * All non privacy specific information is open for anyone to see.
 * Use open source tools unless it hinders speed of development or there is no viable open alternative.

+## Success criteria
+* Commitment from responsing professionals in the organisation / coordination of the crowd.
+* ...

 # Specifications
 For first high level specs see [roadmap](docs/roadmap.md) in docs folder.